OJWatson/ojwatson.co.uk/content/aboutme/contact.md

 weight = 130  # Order that this section will appear.

 title = "Contact"
-subtitle = "Either using the form, socials or directly emailing"
+subtitle = "Either use the form, socials or just email me"

 # Automatically link email and phone?
 autolink = true